matterhorn-chat/matterhorn/README.md

 The user interface has three main areas:

-* Left: list of channels you're in, and list of uers in your team
+* Left: list of channels you're in, and list of users in your team and their statuses (`+` means online, `-` means away, and an absent sigil means offline)
 * Right: messages in the current channel
 * Bottom: editing area for writing, editing, and replying to messages